-The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.3 percent in April on a seasonally adjusted basis after rising 0.4 percent in March, the U.S. Bureau of Labor Statistics reported today.
-Over the last 12 months, the all items index increased 2.0 percent before seasonal adjustment.
+The Consumer Price Index for All Urban Consumers (CPI-U) increased 0.3 percent in July on a seasonally adjusted basis after rising 0.1 percent in June, the U.S. Bureau of Labor Statistics reported today.
+Over the last 12 months, the all items index increased 1.8 percent before seasonal adjustment.

-Next release is Wednesday, June 12, 2019, for the May 2019 Consumer Price Index.
+Next release is Thursday, September 12, 2019, for the August 2019 Consumer Price Index.

-Real gross domestic product (GDP) increased at an annual rate of 3.2 percent in the first quarter of 2019, according to the "advance" estimate released by the Bureau of Economic Analysis.
-In the fourth quarter of 2018, real GDP increased 2.2 percent.
-The increase in real GDP in the first quarter reflected positive contributions from personal consumption expenditures (PCE), private inventory investment, exports, state and local government spending, and nonresidential fixed investment.
-Imports, which are a subtraction in the calculation of GDP, decreased.
-These contributions were partly offset by a decrease in residential investment.
+Real gross domestic product (GDP) increased at an annual rate of 2.1 percent in the second quarter of 2019, according to the "advance" estimate released by the Bureau of Economic Analysis.
+In the first quarter, real GDP increased 3.1 percent.
+The increase in real GDP in the second quarter reflected positive contributions from personal consumption expenditures (PCE), federal government spending, and state and local government spending that were partly offset by negative contributions from private inventory investment, exports, nonresidential fixed investment and residential fixed investment.
+Imports, which are a subtraction in the calculation of GDP, increased.
+The deceleration in real GDP in the second quarter reflected downturns in inventory investment, exports, and nonresidential fixed investment.
+These downturns were partly offset by accelerations in PCE and federal government spending.